Yodakasi/ctf_writeups/UMDCTF2020/coalminer/README.md

 ```

-The variable that stores the number of items is overwritten by 1, and the it is incremented by one by "AddItem" function and then the description supplied by gets is written to 0x602010 and the 0x602020 is not changed.
+The variable that stores the number of items is overwritten by 1, it is incremented by one by "AddItem" function and then the description supplied by gets is written to 0x602010 and the 0x602020 is not changed.

 To identify which libc is running I used https://libc.nullbyte.cat/